 First, an independent agent can take a lot of the work out of your insurance buying process by recommending an insurance package of policies that fits your company just right.
 Second, an independent insurance agent typically represents multiple insurance carriers, so they can provide you with several cheap commercial insurance comparison quotes to help you make your decision.

 If you like your commercial insurance cheap, there are a few factors that go into making that happen.
 Your commercial insurance cost is determined by the level of risk your company is exposed to and what kind of business you operate.
 A crabbing operation fishing in the Bering Sea is exposed to a lot more risk than a flower shop on Main Street.
 Your commercial insurance cost could be just a few hundred dollars or tens of thousands of dollars.
 In order to make your commercial insurance cheap, your exposures to risk should be minimized as much as possible.
 Most agents will use a commercial insurance checklist to help discover what risks your business faces and, therefore, what coverages you should consider purchasing.
-Below are some of the common items found on an agent’s commercial insurance checklist that will help answer the question, “How much does commercial insurance cost?”
+Below are some common items found on an agent’s commercial insurance checklist that will help answer the question, “How much does commercial insurance cost?”

 - Type of business